BalloonBox-Inc/polkadot-analytics/PolkaBox.md

 * **PolkaBox in Polkadot Ecosystem**

-    PolkaBox seeks to build a platform to give visibility to parachain transactions in the Polkadot network.
-Additionally, our platform will aggregate external data sources (RSS feeds, COVID-19, Weather, Coinbase, etc.) to the native Substrate data, so that we can inform the Polkadot/Kusama ecosystem of its public reputation in the media and let on-chain transactions dialogue with the current market sentiment.
+    PolkaBox seeks to build a platform to interpret parachain transactions in the Polkadot network.
+Our platform aggregates external data sources (RSS feeds, COVID-19, Weather, Coinbase, etc.) to the native Substrate data, so that we can inform the Polkadot/Kusama ecosystem of its public reputation in the media and let on-chain transactions dialogue with the current market sentiment.
 Thus, PolkaBox will play an important role in the Polkadot network both as a prediction tool and as a market sentiment analysis tool, pursuing “less trust, more truth”.
 Our project will prioritize the tokens of the Polkadot ecosystem.

 * **Target Audience**